Our Ceramics Instructors

 Paul Mallory

 Paul Mallory received a Bachelor of Fine Arts degree in ceramics from Northwest Missouri State University in Maryville, MO in 1989.
-After graduation, he moved to Kansas City and have worked from several different studios over the years.
+After graduation, he moved to Kansas City and has worked from several different studios over the years.

 Gina Pisto